kalpanasingh/rat-tools/FitCoordination/README.md

 - **SimpleEnergy**
 - **AlphaUnseeded**
-- **AlphaSeeded** - this requires a reconstructed position, so should be run after the "QuadSpeed", "HitTimePDF" and "ScintEffectiveSpeed" coordinators
+- **AlphaSeeded** - this requires the effective speed of light in scintillator as well as reconstructed position and time, and so should be coordinated only **after** "ScintEffectiveSpeed", "QuadSpeed" and "HitTimePDF"

 The following coordinators are now redundant, but have been kept as alternate methods: